✦ Radian CCA-F · Fully Self-Contained

 YES →

-Prompt instruction is acceptable — monitor for failures
+Prompt instruction acceptable — monitor for failures

 NO →